biomedswe/BASE/README.md

 ## Setup

 ### Prerequisites
+- **Operating System**:
+This software is designed to run on Linux-based systems.
+Compatibility with other operating systems (such as Windows or macOS) is not guaranteed and may require additional configuration or software to emulate a Linux environment.

 Before you can run BASE, you need to ensure that your environment is set up correctly.
 The following are required: